Anniepoo/identity/README.md

  * add to README
       * list of everything you can configure - pages, strings, behavior
- * Design how configuration works.
-Don't just let it happen.
-      * global settings - use settings library
-      * how initialization works  (lazy?, application programmer calls?) - choose ap programmer
-      * strings - local//1 works
-      * page layout - override handler

   * BUG - click the secret link on the homepage.
 Login page comes up.
 After logging in, you don't go to the secret, you go home.
  * add real integration tests
  * add email activation
  * add debug email - just prints debug message